MidzZCoder/Portfolio/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/yours-kkuznets/Random-Password-Generator/blob/master/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md] for details on the code of conduct, and the process for submitting pull requests.

 ## Author
 - **Midz Sreenivasan** - [MidzZCoder](https://github.com/MidzZCoder)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/yours-kkuznets/Random-Password-Generator/blob/master/LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt]

 ## Acknowledgments